 Applications will not be signed or approved without a thorough review of all supporting documents by the UNH TWC Liaison.

 Start your on-line application for The Washington Center and click on Apply Now.
 You can start at any time, save it, and continue to work on it.
 You will not be required to complete it in one sitting.
 Do NOT upload any documents, however, until they've been reviewed and approved by the UNH TWC Liaison, Paula M. DiNardo.

 A one-page, professional resume is required.
-Students are encouraged to use the UACC's resume resources, create their first draft, then to visit their walk-in Resume Review Service, offered M-F, 12:00-2:00 pm in Hood House, room 102.
+Students are encouraged to use the UNH Career Center's resume resources, create their first draft, then to visit their walk-in Resume Review Service, offered M-F, 12:00-2:00 pm in Hood House, room 102.
 Subsequent drafts will be reviewed with the UNH TWC Liaison.

 The Statement of Interest is a 100-word, no-frills statement of the skills & experiences you wish to gain through your internship.
 Think of it as an extended objective statement, or a very short, not-very-sweet cover letter.
 The audience is your future internship site supervisor, so address it broadly.
 They want to know right away if they have what you are looking for.
 A rough outline should be:

-- I would like an internship in Washington DC in the area of...
+- I would like an internship in the field of...

 - Specifically, I'd like to be exposed to/learn more about/gain skills in...

 - This would assist me in reaching my career goal of...

 Be direct, concise, and as specific as possible.
 Talk about the skills and experiences you want from your internship and why.
 This is not the place to address skills you already have or how excited you are to do anything they ask of you.
 Do NOT name any specific agencies, so that you are not limiting who considers your application.